agronholm/apscheduler/docs/index.rst

-You can request a job to be added to a specific job store by giving the target job store's alias in the ``jobstore`` option to :meth:`~apscheduler.scheduler.Scheduler.add_job` or any of the shortcut methods.
+You can request a job to be added to a specific job store by giving the target job store's alias in the ``jobstore`` option to :meth:`~apscheduler.scheduler.Scheduler.add_job` or any of the above shortcut methods.

 You can schedule jobs on the scheduler **at any time**.
 If the scheduler is not